Letalys/Letalys/README.md

-:construction: :construction: My Github Profile and Repos currently on Rework :construction: :construction:
+# :construction: :construction: My Github Profile and Repos currently on Rework :construction: :construction:

----
+Don't be scared ! :scream:

+This overhaul of my different repositories is necessary to better manage projects, new features, documentation and improve issue management and thus promote collaboration. :handshake:

+The old codes will be republished little by little depending on the projects, the names may also be revised.

+- ConvertFrom-Robocoplog
+- Powershell PasswordGenerator
+- Powershell SCCM CustomInventories
+- Powershell ADQueries Collection
+- Install RSAT
+- NetAdapter Import/Export
+...

+Please feel free to contact me if you need a particular code that was previously on my Repo ! :nerd_face::nerd_face:

 # Nice to meet you! 👋